JacMattisen/JacMattisen/README.md

 🧠 I've completed an **Introduction to Programming** course, gaining solid foundations in logic, algorithms, and both frontend/backend development.

-🌱 Exploring modern web development technologies and building projects that solve real-world problems.
+🌱 Exploring modern web development technologies, Bootcamp and building projects that solve real-world problems.

 ---

 ## 🌐 Web Development Journey

-✅ Completed "**Webprojekt – Einstieg in die Webentwicklung**" at OpenCampus.sh
-💻 Currently enrolled in the "**Frontend Developer Program**" at OpenCampus.sh
+✅ Completed "**Webprojekt – Einstieg in die Webentwicklung**" at OpenCampus.sh ✅ Completed  "**Frontend Developer Program**" at OpenCampus.sh ✅ Completed "**Bootcamp Santander 2025 Frontend Developer**" finishing in 4th place in the ranking 💻 Currently enrolled in the  **"WebDev Programm"**  at OpenCampus.sh

 🔧 Tools & Technologies I'm working with: